fl101/awardfares-blog/_posts/2023-10-04-eurobonus-star-alliance-awards.md

 Lufthansa, officially known as Deutsche Lufthansa AG, was founded in 1953 and is the largest airline in Germany, playing a central role in European and global aviation.
 Headquartered in Cologne, Lufthansa is celebrated for its commitment to precision, innovation, and stellar in-flight services, solidifying its reputation as a leader in the aviation industry.
 Operating primarily from its hubs in Frankfurt and Munich, Lufthansa connects Germany to a multitude of international destinations, championing both the country's business interests and its rich cultural heritage.

-As a testament to its vision of global collaboration and network expansion, Lufthansa became one of the five founding members of the Star Alliance in May 1997, underscoring its dedication to enhancing the global travel experience for its passengers.
+As a testament to its vision of global collaboration and network expansion, Lufthansa became one of the five founding members of Star Alliance in May 1997, underscoring its dedication to enhancing the global travel experience for its passengers.

 **Best Cabins**: Lufthansa's First Class and Business Class are renowned for their service and comfort, especially on their flagship A380 and Boeing 747-8 aircraft.